UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 While solar PPAs offer easy entry and potential savings, homeowners must weigh these against long contracts and forgone tax credits.

-Deciding if a PPA is the right sustainable living choice for you depends entirely on your financial goals, your tax liability, and your long-term flexibility.
-To help you evaluate whether a solar PPA is worth it, here is a balanced side-by-side comparison of the core advantages and disadvantages.
+Deciding if a PPA is the right sustainable choice depends entirely on your current financial goals and future flexibility.
+To help evaluate whether a solar PPA pros and cons list aligns with your household budget, here is a breakdown of the core advantages and disadvantages.

 Pros of a Solar PPA

-• $0 Down Required: Providers market these as zero-down solutions, meaning you can start using green energy without liquidating your savings.
+• Zero-Down Solar: Providers aggressively market these as $0 down solutions, meaning you can start using renewable energy without touching your savings account.

-• Immediate Savings: Starting rates are designed to be immediately lower than your current utility price, creating instant monthly budget relief.
+• Immediate Savings: Starting rates are engineered to be lower than your current utility price, granting instant monthly budget relief.

 Cons of a Solar PPA

-• No Tax Incentives: Because you do not own the hardware, you are legally disqualified from claiming the 30% federal tax credit; the developer keeps it.
+• Loss of Tax Credits: Because you do not legally own the hardware, you cannot claim lucrative federal and local tax incentives.

-• Escalator Risk: Aggressive annual rate increases could outpace standard utility inflation, ultimately costing you more money over time.
+• Escalator Risks: Aggressive annual rate increases built into the contract could eventually outpace standard utility inflation, costing you more money over time.

-When selling a home with a solar PPA, you can transfer the agreement, prepay the remainder, or buy out the system to own it.
+Homeowners selling a property with a solar PPA can transfer the agreement, prepay the remainder, or buy out the system.

-Your second option is to prepay the PPA.
-In this scenario, you pay the estimated cost of the remaining power generation upfront before closing.
-Prepaying means you are essentially buying the future power in advance, while the developer still retains physical ownership of the system.
-The homebuyer then gets the incredible benefit of using the solar system without any monthly payments to the developer for the remainder of the contract term, which can be an incredibly strong selling point.
+2. Prepay the Remainder of the Contract: You can pay the estimated cost of the remaining power generation upfront before closing.
+The homebuyer then gets the incredible benefit of using the system without any monthly payments to the developer for the rest of the term, acting as a powerful selling point.

-The third option is to pursue a PPA buyout.
-This involves purchasing the equipment outright from the developer at its current fair market value.
-Once you formally own the panels, you can roll their value into the total asking price of the home, allowing the buyer to own the system free and clear immediately.
-Expect to heavily negotiate these options with buyers as part of your overall home sale strategy.
+3. Buy Out the System: This involves purchasing the physical equipment outright from the developer at its current fair market value.
+Once you formally own the panels, you can confidently roll their value into the total asking price of your home, allowing the buyer to own the system free and clear.

 Infographic comparing three home solar options (PPA/Lease, Buy, Moving) with pros and cons for each.

-This infographic guides homeowners on choosing between a solar PPA, buying a system, or avoiding long contracts based on their future plans.
+Choosing between a solar PPA, buying a system, or avoiding long contracts depends heavily on your future relocation plans and budget constraints.

 Frequently Asked Questions About Power Purchase Agreements